watsom27/stackk/README.md

 Small lil stack app

 ## Developing
+Ask me for db credentials, this is needed to login.

 To develop locally you will need to boot up the devdb:

     npm run start:db